htcondor/htcondor/docs/grid-computing/grid-universe.rst

 file) and the grid resource (in this created and advertised ClassAd) must agree upon the name of the attribute.

-A machine’s ClassAd information can be time sensitive, and may change over time.
+A machine's ClassAd information can be time sensitive, and may change over time.
 Therefore, ClassAds expire and are thrown away.
 In addition, the communication method by which ClassAds are sent implies that entire ads may be lost without notice or may arrive out of order.
 Out of order